EuPathDB/webvm-presentation/content/slides.md

 ## Security

-  - Oracle user accounts w/ passwords
+  - Oracle user accounts include passwords
-    - should only clone data tables
-      - how?
+  - apicomm has user search history, contact info and passwords
   - leakage of sensitive system details
     - deployed by Puppet, user shell history after setup

+Note:
+how to clone only data:
-      - careful refactoring of Puppet manifests
-      - dedicated user account for build on removable disk
+need careful refactoring of Puppet manifests need dedicated user account for build on removable disk

+### Needed Infrastructure Improvements
+(Group Discussion)

 Needed Infrastructure Improvements:

-## API to schema requirements
+## API for schema requirements

+  What are the minimum schema/tables required?

   - avoid private user schemas
   - keep up with application changes through releases
-  - e.g. GUS core.info
+  - e.g. GUS `core.info`
     - core.info does not include tuning tables
     - apicomm has no equivalent